Question: Golf Backswing Tips

 I have received similar questions and posted a response.
-Please take a look by clicking on the following link.LINK However you made an interesting comment in your submission.
+Please take a look by clicking on the following link (Golf Backswing Tip).
+However you made an interesting comment in your submission.

 "You feel connected for 3/4 but when you try to stretch it full you become disconnected and lose contact."

-I believe that should be your full swing.
-Nothing says that you have to swing all the way up so that your hands are above your shoulders.
-It is OK if you can only make a proper and effective turn so that your backswing is 2/3 or 3/4 long.
+I believe that what you describe as 3/4 should be your full swing.
+Nothing says that you have to swing all the way to the top so that your hands are above your shoulders.
+It is OK if you only make a proper and effective turn so that your backswing is 2/3 or 3/4 long.

 I really like how you have self discovered that if you force your backswing to be longer than it should be that you lose connectivity and contact.
 That is huge for your game!!